Degiacomi-Lab/biobox/README.md

 * scikit-learn
 * cython

-install with: `python setup.py install` and make sure the folder where Biobox is located is in your PYTHONPATH.
+Biobox can be installed with: `pip install biobox`.
+Biobox can otherwise be installed manually typing the followin command in the Biobox folder: `python setup.py install`.
+Please make sure the folder where Biobox is located is in your PYTHONPATH.

 Optional external software:
 * CCS calculation relies on a call to [IMPACT](